Collection: Guatemala Coffee

 What is Guatemala coffee?

-Guatemalan coffee is produced in Central America, in the country’s eight coffee-growing regions - Antigua, Acatenango Valley, Conbán, Atitlán, Huehuetenango, Fraijanes Plateau, Nueva Oriente and San Marcos.
+Guatemalan coffee is produced in Central America, in the country’s eight coffee-growing regions: Antigua, Acatenango Valley, Conbán, Atitlán, Huehuetenango, Fraijanes Plateau, Nueva Oriente and San Marcos.

 Due to the diverse terroirs of these mountainous growing regions, Guatemala tasting notes can be incredibly varied.
 One roast from the region will have a full body, giving you luxuriously rich flavours of chocolate, spice and nuts.
 Another roast will be much lighter and when brewed, results in a complex, fruity cup.